Skip to Content

 Signs to Look Out for After Feeding Sour Cream

-After feeding your dog sour cream, you’ll want to keep an eye out for any signs of digestive upset, like vomiting or diarrhea.
+After feeding your dog sour cream, it’s important to watch for any unusual behaviors or physical symptoms.

 Positive Reactions to Sour Cream in Dogs